AngelVDev/AngelVDev/README.md

 - 🌱 I’m currently looking for a job and trying to learn **AWS**

-- 👨‍💻 All of my projects are here and [here](https://not-generic-portfolio.vercel.app/) you can view some of them 👈 (that's my portfolio).
+- 👨‍💻 All of my projects are here and [here](https://not-generic-portfolio.vercel.app/) you can view some of them.(👈that's my portfolio).

 - 📫 ¿How to reach me? **antonioscutari2@hotmail.com**